The best restaurants to eat in Norwich

 The Fig Bar

 One of just a handful of dessert-only restaurants in the country, Fig Bar is the creation of Marcus Wareing-trained pastry chef Jamie Garbutt whose dazzlingly original, flavour-juggling creations include the 'Ambrosia' that combines blood orange poached rhubarb, lemon & camomile mousseline, coconut yogurt sorbet and tarragon merinuge.
 Desserts from £6.

 Gin lovers should head to this smartly modernised 18th-century pub that has its own working distillery, visible from the bar.
 Their own Bullards gin, made with spicy, fruity tonka beans, is served alongside more that 50 other brands as well as more than 100 whiskys.
 Book early for the pub's hugely popular distillery tours and tastings.
-Cocktails £8.
+Burgers from £9.50.

 Grosvenor Fish Bar